DH-davidhuang/davidh.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm David Huang, an undergraduate student at UC Berkeley majoring in Computer Science.
-I'm applying to PhD programs in the fall of 2025, driven by a broad interest in advancing the robustness and security of neural language models.
+I'm an incoming PhD @ Princeton.
 My research lies at the intersection of AI security, alignment, and large-scale machine learning systems.
 If you'd like to connect or discuss related topics, feel free to reach out at huang33176 [at] berkeley [dot] edu.

 My previous work has put some focus on tackling security vulnerabilities and improving the adversarial robustness of large language models (LLMs).
 I have developed universal and transferable jailbreaking techniques to uncover model weaknesses while concurrently exploring preference learning methods to enhance alignment and resilience.
 My efforts also aim to combine empirical findings with theoretical guarantees to build more secure and reliable AI systems.